amansoni369/Ansible/README.md

 # Ansible Scripts

-* `1`

 install_jenkins.yml
 ---------------------

-the script install jenkins on an amazon ec2 server.
+The script install jenkins on an amazon ec2 server and also starts the jenkins service

 dependencies
 -------------

-inventory file to be used which contains your ec2 server details on which ansible should be installed
+Inventory file to be used which contains your ec2 server details on which ansible should be installed.
+The key file(pem file) required to login to ec2 server should be accessible to you.

 author
 ------

-*amansoni369@gmail.com - Aman Soni
+amansoni369@gmail.com - Aman Soni